When you first get a puppy and you’ve owned it for a couple of days, your prevailing thought might be “what have I done?”

 4. Enjoy your puppy and they will enjoy you

 “True happiness is to enjoy the present, without anxious dependence upon the future, not to amuse ourselves with either hopes or fears but to rest satisfied with what we have, which is sufficient, for he that is so wants nothing.
-The greatest blessings of mankind are within us and within our reach.”Seneca The Younger
+The greatest blessings of mankind are within us and within our reach.”Seneca The Younger, On the Happy Life

 I realise I’m making it sound like a lot of work.
 Cleaning, training, supervising – always being ready to spring to life with a treat to reinforce good behaviour or with a mop and bucket to mournfully erase bad behaviour.
 Through all this, remember to enjoy your puppy.
 Otherwise what’s the point?
 These little bundles learn from the past, of course, but they mainly live in the present, looking at everything with wonder and excitement.
 That’s something they can teach us to be better at.